Skip to main content

 For printers targeting local business accounts, a well-segmented house list beats any rented list.
 Prioritize:

-• Lapsed accounts (12–24 months inactive) — your single best ROI target
+• Lapsed accounts (12 to 24 months inactive): your single best ROI target

-• Prospects by SIC code — marketing agencies (7311), real estate brokers (6531), and restaurants (5812) index highest for repeat print buyers in our data
+• Prospects by SIC code: marketing agencies (7311), real estate brokers (6531), and restaurants (5812) tend to index highest for repeat print buyers

 If you are building a prospect list from scratch, layer USPS Every Door Direct Mail (EDDM) for geographic saturation with a modeled list for key verticals.
-Both options are available through our direct mail marketing services.
+Our brandable direct mail templates are built to drop into either approach.

 2. The Offer

-Print shops often make the mistake of leading with capabilities (“We print banners, business cards, and booklets!”).
+Printers often make the mistake of leading with capabilities (“We print banners, business cards, and booklets!”).
 Your prospects do not buy capabilities.
-They buy outcomes — and they respond to incentives.
+They buy outcomes, and they respond to incentives.
 Tested offers that consistently pull for printers:

 • Free sample pack (“See our paper stocks and finishes before you order”)